 Orbis Pictus is available via Project Gutenberg if you’d like to take a look.

-The first commercially produced children’s book printed in English was Newbery’s A Little Pretty Pocket Book, in 1744.
+The first commercially produced children’s book printed in English was Newbery’s A Little Pretty Pocket Book.
+It was this book that defined the category of books for children:

-(This dominance by the English language has continued: In 1988, half the children’s books published in France were translations from English.
-(In contrast, France was the domiinant influence upon German childrne’s books.)
+This dominance by the English language has continued: In 1988, half the children’s books published in France were translations from English.
+(In contrast, France was the dominant influence upon German children’s books.)
 Today, the traffic between English and other languages remains virtually one-way.
-For more on that, see Dan Hade on Children’s Literature.)
+For more on that, see Dan Hade on Children’s Literature.

 In India, children’s books began in Calcutta with the establishment of the School Book Society by missionaries in 1817 and the earliest children’s book in Malayalam (spoken in Kerala), Cherupaithangalkku Upakaratham Kathakal (c.
 1824), contained stories translated from English.
 (By the way, there’s only one copy in existence, and it’s in the British Library.)